Click here for US visa requirements

 To visit your spouse, partner or family for less than 6 months, you need to apply for a Family Visit Visa; if you're visiting somebody who is a British citizen or from outside the EEA (European Economic Area) and settled in the UK for more than 6 months, then apply for a Family of a Settled Person Visa.
 If you're visiting somebody from the EEA then you may be able to apply for a Family Permit.
 If the person you're visiting is from outside the EEA & studying/working in the United Kingdom, you may be able to apply as a "dependant".

 To come to the UK to enter a civil partnership or get married then apply for a Marriage Visitor Visa, unless one of the partners is settled in the UK, or British, and you want to live in the UK permanently, then apply for a Family of a Settled Person Visa.

-NB: It's possible that rules change and the above information is out of date.
+NB: It's possible that rules change and the above and below information is out of date or incorrect.
 Double-check which visa you require by clicking here and answering the questions.

 If you need to apply for a new passport, in our experience you can usually get it within 10 days from South African Home Affairs (but be prepared to queue for a long time - this can take you the better part of a day).
 Temporary passports are no longer issued.
 You can find your closest home affairs office by clicking here.

 South African passports must be valid for at least 6 months after your return to South Africa.
 Passports require 2 valid blank pages when you leave or return to South Africa.
 Visa pages are invalid if damaged or stained by stamps from other pages.
 If your passport is damaged it's best to get it replaced before applying for visa.

 Make a certified copy (A4) of your passport to take along with you to your appointment (you'll see how to book this further down).